beejjorgensen/bgc/src/bgc_part_5500_man_ctype.md

 ### Description {.unnumbered .unlisted}

-A _control character_ is a local-specific non-printing character.
+A _control character_ is a locale-specific non-printing character.

 For the "C" locale, this means control characters are in the range 0x00 to 0x1F (the character right before SPACE) and 0x7F (the DEL character).